elixir-europe/infectious-diseases-toolkit/human_clinical_and_health_data/data_sources.md

 ## Introduction

+This page is dedicated to human clinical and health data, what they are and where to find them.
+It details how health data are organised across Europe, how to discover existing data and what to consider when you want to access the data.
+Last but not least, the page shares some existing approaches to get you started.
+So, if this is what you are looking for, look no further!

+### What is considered as human clinical and health data and why is it important for infectious diseases research?

   Human clinical and health data are personal data related to the health status of a natural person (e.g., diagnosis, treatment, laboratory test results) [(glossary)](https://doi.org/10.5281/zenodo.6787119).
 In the context of infectious diseases, human clinical and health data are often collected in the context of surveillance or through the provision of health care services.
 This data is indispensable to make decisions regarding health and management of infectious diseases.
 As such, it is crucial to know where to find and access it in order to eventually transform the data into usable information and knowledge.

-  If this is what you are looking for, look no further!

  ## Organisation of health data

   The organisation of human clinical and health data can vary across European member states due to differences in national laws, regulations, and healthcare systems.
 For example, there are differences in the level of:
   * **Digitalisation**: in some countries the health information has been fully digitalised.
 In other countries digitalisation is in progress and yet in others the initial data is still being collected on paper and later digitalised.
 Nonetheless, COVID-19 has been a major driver for digitalisation, especially for specific data types such as mortality and vaccination data.